pimcore/pimcore/docs/Development_Documentation/01_Getting_Started/06_Create_A_First_Project.md

     ?>
         <?= $picture->getThumbnail("content")->getHTML(); ?>
     <?php endif; ?>
     <?php echo $product->getDescription(); ?>
 </div>
 ```
-As you see, image attribute is an additional class with useful parameter.
+As you can see, image attribute is an additional class with useful parameter.
 To print out the image in the right size just use the method `getThumbnail()->getHTML()` which returns the `<img>` or `<picture>` (when using media queries in your config) tag with the
 correct image path and also sets alt attributes to values based on the asset meta data.

-Now the product page looks like that:
+Now the product page should look like:

 ![Final product page](../img/Pimcore_Elements_final_product_page.png)